grafana/plugin-tools/packages/create-plugin/templates/scenes-app/README.md

 App plugins can let you create a custom out-of-the-box monitoring experience by custom pages, nested datasources and panel plugins.

-## What is @grafana/scenes
+## What is @grafana/scenes?

 [@grafana/scenes](https://github.com/grafana/scenes) is a framework to enable versatile app plugins implementation.
 It provides an easy way to build apps that resemble Grafana's dashboarding experience, including template variables support, versatile layouts, panels rendering and more.

-To learn more about @grafana/scenes usage please refer to [documentation](https://grafana.github.io/scenes)
+To learn more about @grafana/scenes usage please refer to the [documentation](https://grafana.github.io/scenes)

 ## What does this template contain?